matthieuauger/gatsby-theme-meetup/README.md

 1. **Edit the component and use an image of your choice**

-:point_up: **Beware, when shadowing compopnents, you must stop and start again `gatsby develop` so it can load your shadowed components** :point_up:
+:point_up: **Beware, when shadowing components, you must stop and start again `gatsby develop` so it can load your shadowed components** :point_up:

 ## :handshake: How to Contribute